Covid: Bristol music venues and nightclubs "need more support"

 "When you're talking about businesses that were losing on average about £45,000 a weekend it doesn't even scratch the surface in terms of retaining jobs and making sure that the venues are financially stable," added Ms Heath.

-Ms Bailie, the MP for Stroud, said: "I found I had to really go in to bat for these venues during the pandemic because there seemed to be a real lack of understanding of how the businesses are run and the impact of the closures we saw during lockdown.
+Ms Baillie, the MP for Stroud, said: "I found I had to really go in to bat for these venues during the pandemic because there seemed to be a real lack of understanding of how the businesses are run and the impact of the closures we saw during lockdown.

 "I think it will be difficult to get more money out of the Treasury but I think it's absolutely worth making the case and constantly asking for that support."